The Preschool Program includes Art, Music, Dramatic Movement, Science, and Creative Exploration and incorporates

 Dramatic Movement and Literature: This area introduces the child to the world of language and movement through literature, and nourishes a love for reading.
 Dramatic movement encourages verbal and nonverbal expression and it stimulates creative imagination through role-play, pantomime, puppetry, story dramatization, movement, and music.
 Kindergarten readiness skills are an integral part of this area, including: speaking, listening, vocabulary, comprehension, and phonemic awareness.
 Gross motor skills are addressed in the Dramatic Movement area.

-Science: The Science area of the Preschool Program recognizes the child’s innate qualities of curiosity, and strives to guide the young child through exploration and discovery.
+Science and Math: The Science and Math area of the Preschool Program recognizes the child’s innate qualities of curiosity, and strives to guide the young child through exploration and discovery.
 This area encourages the use of the senses through the scientific processes such as observation, classification, and communication, with an emphasis on nature.
 The children interact with many different kinds of equipment and materials in their exploration.
 Appropriate math skills such as sequencing, counting, number recognition, and one-to-one correspondence are included.

 Friday Special Session: The Friday Special Session provides the opportunity for deeper learning and further exploration of themes.
 Children are also offered opportunities for intergenerational activities, and increased socialization with peers.